 It’s not the first time that Sadie Nardini has used weight loss in the marketing of her yoga online trainings, workshops and products.
 I just Googled “yoga for weight loss,” and the fifth unpaid result was Sadie Nardini’s YouTube channel.
 Search “yoga for weight loss” on Nardini’s YouTube channel and there are 98 results (it was clearly an early SEO strategy, as many of the videos from 3+ years ago were titled some variant of WEIGHT LOSS YOGA).

 While defenders of Nardini claim that her practice is about more than weight loss, and most practitioners agree that yoga is more than weight loss, Nardini has tapped into the fact that yoga strengthens physical and emotional core muscles.
-Maybe not to the extent that it’s a weight gainer or muscle gainer workout, but it’s still good for building strength.

 What do you think of the Facebook ad?
 And how do you feel about the blatant use of the promise of weight loss in yoga marketing?